aishtugan/tarot/README.md

 - Fast and focused interpretations

 ### **General Reading**
+- **Smart Question Validation** - AI determines if your input is a tarot question
+- **Intelligent Filtering** - Polite responses guide you to ask tarot-related questions
-- Ask any question for personalized guidance
+- **Ask any personal question** for guidance on life, relationships, career, decisions
-- AI-powered contextual interpretations
+- **AI-powered contextual interpretations**
-- Comprehensive advice and insights
+- **Comprehensive advice and insights**
+- **Multilingual validation** - Works in English, Russian, and Spanish

 ### **Full Deck Reading**
 - Complete deck reading (Major + Minor Arcana)